Ven Trip Planner

 UI/UX DesignUser ResearchDesign Systems

-For this project, I led the UX research and design of a trip planning app that balances structure with flexibility.
-Insights from user interviews shaped key features like dual list/map views, interactive itinerary links, rich notes, and trip-mate collaboration, giving travellers clarity and control throughout their journey.
+Insights from user interviews directly shaped key features such as dual list and map views, interactive itinerary links, rich note-taking, and trip-mate collaboration, giving travellers clarity and control throughout their journey.

 Ven Trip Planner app interface on laptop and mobile